 Septic tank insurance

-To further protect yourself financially from costs related to your septic system, you may want to consider adding some additional coverage types to your home insurance policy.
-Many standard homeowners insurance policies exclude the perils listed below, so it might be worthwhile to add them as endorsements to your policy for extra peace of mind.
+To further protect yourself financially from costs related to your septic system, you may want to consider adding septic insurance to your home policy.
+Many standard homeowners insurance policies exclude certain types of damage.
+However, broader septic coverage may be available through endorsements or other policy options.

 Service line coverage